 Erarta Museum presents an exhibition by Alexey Rouman, contemporary artist reflecting upon the future of the humanity, the clash of the Old and the New, and the emergence of a new Digital Code devoid of any emotions or instincts

 The title of the exhibition, Leave the Body as a Keepsake, alludes to Alexey Rouman’s belief that human consciousness will take a quantum leap in the future and our biological bodies will be discarded as atavisms in favour of digital forms.
-However, according to the artist, this future digital era will arrive only if the society is ready for the new reality – one that cannot be comprehended by those locked within the obsolete paradigm of the contemporary experience.
-In his quest for a body-free world, Alexey Rouman addresses the current reality, exploring the key constructs of the Russian culture in all its complexity and ambivalence.
+However, according to the artist, this future era of the Digital Code will arrive only if the society is ready for the new reality — one that cannot even be imagined, let alone fathomed, by those locked within the obsolete paradigm of the contemporary experience, largely defined by the cultural traditions of the past and the needs of the body existing in the present.

 Alexey Rouman was born on 19 October 1980 and spent his early childhood in a multinational military town of the former USSR, later moving to Tatarstan with his family.
 From early on, the future artist showed interest in drawing, graduating from a secondary art school and later earning a degree in design from the Naberezhnye Chelny Art College.